rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 ### 4.4.
 Dynamic Backend Injection (C# DI-driven Plugin Pattern)

 The strategy for integrating low-level C++ backends (like graphics APIs or physics engines) has evolved to fully embrace the .NET Dependency Injection system.
-The C++ intermediate layer *no longer* directly loads backend DLLs (e.g., `gfx_opengl.dll`, `physics_jolt.dll`) via `LoadLibrary` or similar mechanisms.
+The Piece.Core *no longer* directly loads backend DLLs (e.g., `gfx_opengl.dll`, `physics_jolt.dll`) via `LoadLibrary` or similar mechanisms.
 Instead, the responsibility for backend selection, loading, and configuration is orchestrated by the high-level C# application.

 **The Workflow:**